kovenant/yii2-seo-components/README.md

 `componentNameAttribute` is required.
 Other component attributes are optional.

-Text for default value of title and description is `componentNameAttribute`.
+The text for default value of title and description is `componentNameAttribute`.

-If `viewH1Attribute` and `componentH1Attribute` are set they will be used as default value.
+If `viewH1Attribute` and `componentH1Attribute` are set they will be used as a default value.

 `componentTitleAttribute`, `componentKeywordsAttribute` and `componentDescriptionAttribute` will set corresponding meta tags.